Auditing & Attestation

 *Both domestic and international pass rates are included.

-The implication for you as a CPA candidate is that you have to be, on average, in the top 45% of all candidates to pass.
+The implication of these pass rates for you as a CPA candidate is that you have to be, on average, in the top 45% of all candidates to pass.
 A major difference among CPA candidates is their preparation program.
 You have access to the best CPA review material; it is up to you to use it.
 Conversely, if you do not apply the suggestions in How to Pass the CPA Exam: A System for Success, you will be at a disadvantage to the tens of thousands of candidates who pass with Gleim.
-Even if you are enrolled in a review course that uses other manuals, you will benefit with the Gleim CPA Review System.
+Even if you are enrolled in a review course that uses other manuals, you will benefit with the Gleim Premium CPA Review System.